andrew/ultimate-awesome/README.md

 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
 - [awesome-spiking-neural-networks](https://github.com/vvvityaaa/awesome-spiking-neural-networks) - A curated list of materials for Spiking Neural Networks, 3rd generation of artificial neural networks.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
-- [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
-This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [awesome-ebpf-zh](https://github.com/eunomia-bpf/awesome-ebpf-zh) - 与 eBPF 相关的精选项目的中文清单.
 - [awesome-solana-gaming](https://github.com/hoakbuilds/awesome-solana-gaming) - 🏎️ A curated list of gaming projects building on Solana 🏎️.